 - It can give companies a competitive advantage

 How customers feel about your brand is tied to customer retention, lifetime value and brand loyalty – and 52% of customers report going out of their way to buy from brands they’re loyal to, according to Zendesk’s Customer Experience Trends Report 2020.
 Attracting and retaining customers in an ultra-competitive business environment is no small feat, and companies that ignore the importance of providing a seamless, effective customer experience can end up losing out to rivals who understand that it’s the customer who defines good service.
 This means even one customer experience that does not live up to expectations could have drastic results on brand reputability, and that reduced room for error is exaggerated by the ease of switching in the web 2.0 era.
 If you don’t like a product, or the way a company interacts with you, finding an alternative is as easy as a Google search.
 In fact, half of customers say they would switch to a competitor after just one bad experience, according to Zendesk’s Trends Report.
 In the case of more than one bad experience, that number snowballs to 80%.
 “A good customer experience drives competitive advantage.
 Customers can always choose to go elsewhere”, says Dyson.
 “If you’re having trouble and can’t reach customer support, you’re going to get frustrated, perceive that as a bad experience, and you might leave.
 Businesses that provide good experiences set expectations for what a customer experience should be at similar businesses.”

 50% of customers will switch to a competitor after one bad experience.
 In the case of more than one bad experience, that number snowballs to 80%.

-Due to this developing market saturation, many companies are realizing customer experience is their best chance to stand out from competitors.
-In other words, if a good product and competitive pricing are no longer enough to produce loyalty, then a personalized experience will have to be your differentiator.
+Due to this developing market saturation, many companies are realising customer experience is their best chance to stand out from competitors.
+In other words, if a good product and competitive pricing are no longer enough to produce loyalty, then a personalised experience will have to be your differentiator.